SiverDX/additional_enchantments/README.md

 - Applies a poison effect to entities which deals magic damage
   - Also has a chance to spread to nearby targets (does not affect players or Tamable Animals owned by players)
   - Targets can be blacklisted with the tag `additional_enchantments:plague_blacklist`
-- Enchantment level increases the duration, damage while reducing the time between damage ticks
+- Enchantment level increases the duration, damage, application chance and reduces the time between damage ticks
   - In addition, it also increases the chance and range for the spread
 - Not compatible with the `Wither` enchantment

 ## Wither (Melee)
 - Default max. level: 6
 - Applies a wither effect to entities which deals wither damage
-- Enchantment level increases the duration and damage while also reducing the duration between damage ticks
+- Enchantment level increases the duration, damage, application chance and reduces the time between damage ticks
 - Not compatible with the `Poison` enchantment

 ## Confusion (Melee)